yokeshbaskaran/serverless-data-analytics/README.md

 # serverless-data-analytics

-Data analysis using S3 and AWS Quick Sight dashboard
+- Data analysis using S3 and AWS Quick Sight dashboard.